Pareto-NRPA: A Novel Monte-Carlo Search Algorithm for Multi-Objective Optimization: Results

 where : \begin{itemize} \item $cost_1(s)$ (resp. $cost_2(s)$) is the sum of the primary (resp. secondary) distances between each city and the city that follows it in the sequence $s$. \item $\Omega(s)$ is the number of violated constraints (i.e. the number of cities that have been visited outside of their respective time window). \end{itemize} The $10^6$ penalty applied to violated constraints quickly forces the algorithms to find valid sequences, as any valid solution, however inefficient it might be, always dominates an invalid solution.

 The MO-TSPTW dataset contains 31 instances.
 For three of those instances, complete algorithm results (including hypervolume, overall spread, spacing and constraint violations) are presented and discussed: \begin{itemize} \item rc\_204.3 (24 cities) is the instance with the largest average time window per city.
 Thus, it is very easy to generate a valid solution that doesn't violate any constraints. \item rc\_201.3 (32 cities) is the instance with the narrowest average time window per city.
 It is particularly hard to generate a valid solution for this instance. \item rc\_204.1 (46 cities) is the instance with the largest number of cities to visit.
 While this instance has the second largest average time window in the dataset, the large number of cities strongly increases the complexity of the dataset: as such, satisfying the time window constraints for this instance is moderately hard. \end{itemize} Those three instances are representative of varying degrees of difficulty in the dataset and allow us to discuss different problem configurations.
 For all 31 instances of the dataset, the hypervolume indicator is presented in this section (Table \ref{table:full-tsptw-hv-part1}).
-Complete results and metrics, including hypervolume, overall spread, spacing and average constraint violations for all 31 instances are shown in the supplementary material (Section \ref{sec:supplementary}).
-Tables in Section \ref{sec:supplementary} and Table \ref{table:full-tsptw-hv-part1} include 95\% confidence intervals : results for a metric $X$ are shown as $\bar{X} \pm CI$, where $\bar{X} = \frac{1}{n\_runs} \sum_{i=0}^{n\_runs} X_i$ is the average value of a metric over all runs, and $CI = 1.96 * \frac{\sigma}{\sqrt{n\_runs}}$, where $\sigma$ is the standard deviation of $X$.
+Complete results and metrics, including hypervolume, overall spread, spacing and average constraint violations for all 31 instances are shown in the supplementary material (Section \ref{sec:supplementary}, Tables \ref{table:full-tsptw-hv}-\ref{table:full-tsptw-success}).
+These tables include 95\% confidence intervals : results for a metric $X$ are shown as $\bar{X} \pm CI$, where $\bar{X} = \frac{1}{n\_runs} \sum_{i=0}^{n\_runs} X_i$ is the average value of a metric over all runs, and $CI = 1.96 * \frac{\sigma}{\sqrt{n\_runs}}$, where $\sigma$ is the standard deviation of $X$.
+For space reasons, Table \ref{table:full-tsptw-hv-part1} omits the confidence intervals, which may be found in the supplementary material.